|

 [paper]

-and model predictive control (MPC) framework for autonomous vehicles (AVs) to navigate unsignalized intersections.
+This paper develops an integrated safety-enhanced RL and MPC framework for autonomous vehicles (AVs) to navigate unsignalized intersections.

 |